alongenosar/ios-sdk/examples/CordovaExample/plugins/SnappersSDK/README.md

 Either add them manually one by one, or use the following instructions to add them collectively:

-In the Project Navigator, right click on Info.plist, and choose "Open as" → "Source Code" Paste the following snippet into your existing plist. just before the closing tags at the end of the file
+from the xCode project, in the Project Navigator, right click on Info.plist, and choose "Open as" → "Source Code" Paste the following snippet into your existing plist. just before the closing tags at the end of the file
 ```xml
 .